When will I feel my baby moving?

 What will my baby’s movement feel like?

 The type of movement you feel will depend on what your baby is doing and their stage of growth and development.
 Each baby is different, with some more active than others.

 The first sensations you feel may be a fluttering (like 'butterflies in your tummy'), swishing, rolling or tumbling sensation or a tiny kick.
 These early sensations are often called ‘quickening’.
 As your pregnancy progresses, the movements will become more distinct, and you will more easily feel their kicks, jabbing and elbowing.

 How often should I feel my baby moving?

 There is no set number of movements you should feel.
-As you start to feel your baby's movements more consistently, usually by 24 to 28 weeks of pregnancy, you will get to know what a normal pattern of movement is for you and your baby.
+As you start to feel your baby's movements more consistently, usually between 24 to 28 weeks of pregnancy, you will get to know what a normal pattern of movement is for your baby.
 You should then consistently feel your baby's movements right up until they are born and even during labour.

 Babies tend to move more at certain times of day — they may be more active while you sleep, and sleep while you’re awake.
 Usually, unborn babies sleep for 20-40 minutes cycles (occasionally up to 90 minutes), and they don’t move when they’re asleep.

 There are no set number of movements a baby should have, so counting kicks or recording on a chart is no longer recommended.